gosexy/gosexy.org/markdown/db/queries.md

 type Cond map[string]interface{}
 ```

 This type was created to represent conditions in a query.
-Conditions need
+Conditions have
 operators and these operators may be incompatible between databases, while
 there is certain level of compatibility we recommend using operators depending
 on the database you're working on.